 - Assistant producer

-According to the U.S. Bureau of Labor Statistics (BLS), employment numbers for radio and television announcers are expected to grow 7% from 2010-2020.
-This is a slower-than-average rate, and continually improved technology is part of the reason for sluggish job growth in the field.
-Radio and television announcers earned an average of $41,860 per year as of May 2012, reports the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for radio and television announcers is expected to decline 7 percent from 2018 to 2028, most likely due to the consolidation of radio and television stations.
+Radio and television announcers earned an average of $51,630 per year as of May 2018, according to the BLS.